Splendors of Sicily – Fall 2023

 Today we explore the northwestern coastline of Sicily.
 First stop is Monreale Cathedral.
 The interior of this World Heritage Site is covered with over 6,000 square meters of mosaics (surpassed only by Istanbul’s Cathedral of Santa Sofia).
 Then we’ll ride along the island’s northern shore, where olive groves and vineyards are juxtaposed with creamy white marble quarries, jutting rock formations and cerulean sea.
 Suddenly, we’ll start a 2,300 foot ascent to the medieval hilltop town of Erice, arriving just in time for lunch.
 We’ve snagged the perfect option, a room with a view where multiple tastings of food with an Eastern flair just keep arriving!
 You might want to follow with frutta di martorana at one of several pastry shops, including that of Maria Grammatico (of Bitter Almond fame).
 Afternoon options include time on your own to enjoy a walk through the public gardens and the boutiques (we found some particularly nice pottery shops).
 Those who are interested can stroll the city with our local guide, who ties together the origins of these blue-eyed people with works dating as far back as The Illiad, Back to Palermo in the late afternoon, where you can relax before exploring the many food options offered by this vibrant city.
 B, L

-DAY 4 – Corleone (we’re not kidding!); Agrigento by Night in a 5-Star Hotel
+DAY 4 – Planeta Winery; Agrigento by Night in a 5-Star Hotel

 Overnight stay at 5-star Hotel Athena.
 A slice of heaven, Villa Athena is a restored 18th century residence, now a boutique hotel that’s alluring both inside and out.
 Dinner in house tonight, offering more time to enjoy the view of the Concordia Temple (only 200 yards away) in the luxury of this splendid property.
-B, light L, D
+B, light L and wine pairing, D

 “The richness of [southern Italian food] is most visible in Sicily, where succeeding waves of occupation—Greek Byzantine, Arab, Norman and even Swedish—have combined with local imagination to produce a stunningly inventive cuisine.
 In Sicily the great family cooks were men trained in France; some of these monzus are still cooking…” Jo Bettoja, Southern Italian Cooking